 Not all pottery wheels have bat pins, so, you can’t easily attach a wheel bat.
 The beauty of bats is that once you have made your pot, you can lift the bat off the wheel.
 The bat and the pot can then be put to one side to dry a little before trimming.

 Most pottery wheel heads are 11” or wider, with bat pins that are positioned 10” apart from one another.
 The wheel head on the Shimpo Aspire is 7” wide.
 And the bat pins are positioned 6” apart.
 The actual bats that Shimpo supply are 9 ¾” wide.
 So, once the bat is attached, your throwing area is larger than the wheel head.

 With the Shimpo Aspire the nuts for the wheel head arrive separately, and you simply screw them into place.
 Then you can press the bat onto the bat pins.
 The holes on the underside of the bats are lined with rubber gaskets so the bat grips in place firmly.
 This helps to prevent the bat from wobbling when it is in place.

 This table top pottery wheel comes with two plastic Shimpo bats as standard.
 When you are buying additional bats, you will need to buy bats that have holes 6” apart.
 This, however, is not a problem.
 Obviously, Shimpo themselves supply additional bats that fit this wheel.
 But you can also buy Masonite bats from Dirty Girl that fit the Shimpo Aspire.

 Another option is to buy your bats from North Star Equipment.
-North Star will drill your bat pin holes where ever you need them to be at no extra charge.
+North Star will drill your bat pin holes wherever you need them to be at no extra charge.

 Because the wheel head is a little smaller than other wheels, the Shimpo Aspire is not compatible with Giffin Grips.
 A Giffin Grip is a trimming tool that attaches to the wheel head and bat.
 The Giffin Grip holds pots in place as the wheel head turns and you trim